Money Madness: AP analysis shows growing gap in NCAA payouts | WTOP

 Conferences are more concerned than ever about occasionally landing an extra at-large bid, and not just hoping to spring a major upset to earn a bigger piece of the pie.

-“If that window of opportunity is shrinking for all of us …. it really becomes an elevated concern more than it probably has been in the past,” America East Commissioner Amy Huchthausen said.
+“If that window of opportunity is shrinking for all of us …. it really becomes an elevated concern more than it probably has been in the past,” Huchthausen said.

+Data journalist Larry Fenn reported from New York.
+Follow AP college sports writer Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at https://podcastone.com/AP-Top-25-College-Football-Podcast

 More AP college basketball: https://apnews.com/MarchMadness and https://twitter.com/AP_Top25